Vulture’s Oral History of “Batman: The Animated Series”

 I have been obsessed with Batman since I was 3.

 My dad bought me a double VHS set of Batman and Batman Returns as a present (which was questionable given the 15 certificates, but I was grateful).
 From there, I discovered the animated series.
-Its portrayal of Gotham as a quintessential American city from the 20s was superb.
+The portrayal of Gotham as a quintessential American city from the 20s was superb.
 The Art Deco style of illustration remains iconic, finding its way into the Superman animated series and refreshed in Batman Beyond.

 The Caped Crusader has fallen down the reboot rabbit hole since the disastrous Batman and Robin with two new film series since 1997.
 Christopher Nolan apparently took notes from the animated series and Frank Miller’s Dark Knight novels, bringing the story’s darkness into a near-pitch black territory.
 Ben Affleck has yet to show similar promise.
 His further darkness borders on bleak despair, but enough about the quality of the movies…